Giftbit/currencyapi/docs/drop-in-gift-cards.md

 We have preconfigured sample values for your [Drop-in Gift Card template](https://www.lightrail.com/app/#/cards/dropin) as a demo to help you get testing quickly.
 You can use all the default values to start, but if you are interested in running through an active test that includes a sample customer Gift Card redemption, you will need to update the **Email Claim Link** value in order to set up a testing url which you have access to.
 Please note: before taking your Drop-in components to production, you will want to be sure to update all the values to match your custom implementation.

 You can optionally edit the other configuration values of your Drop-in [template](https://www.lightrail.com/app/#/cards/dropin) within your Lightrail account to customize the appearance of components and gift card emails.
-(For development, toggle your Lightrail account to test mode, this will allow you to use Stripe's test credit cards.)
+Note: For development, toggle your Lightrail account to test mode, this will allow you to use [Stripe's test credit cards](https://stripe.com/docs/testing#cards).

-Also, before going live or to see test stripe charges show up in your stripe account, you'll need to connect your Stripe account on your account's integrations [page](https://www.lightrail.com/app/#/account/api).
+Also, before going live or to see test Stripe charges show up in your Stripe account, you'll need to connect your Stripe account on your account's integrations [page](https://www.lightrail.com/app/#/account/api).

 If at any point you want to see a working example of the entire Drop-in Gift Card solution, check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp).